-The Council approved its position at first reading on a draft decision on the provision of macro-financial assistance to Georgia.
+The Council reached a political agreement with a view to a position at first reading on a draft decision on the provision of macro-financial assistance to Georgia.

 In response to a request in view of the worsening economic situation in Georgia, the draft decision provides for a maximum of EUR 46 million to stabilise the country's economy and cover its balance of payments needs, supplementing resources from the IMF and the World Bank.